George Pettit: Other work

 Pettit is involved in bandmate Wade MacNeil's side project Black Lungs, for whom he sometimes plays bass on tour.

 Pettit also provides lead vocals for his other side project Dead Tired.

 Previously, a band called the Bergenfield Four (including Pettit alongside members of Attack in Black and Fucked Up) did their first show in Toronto, Ontario at the El Mocombo, in the fall of 2006.
 They released a four-song 7" demo in April 2007.

 Pettit appears in the Cancer Bats videos for "100 Grand Canyon" and "Pneumonia Hawk" as well as contributing vocals to Pneumonia Hawk.
 He also appeared with Dallas Green on Jude the Obscure's album, on the song "Wake Up My Love", and as a guest vocalist on "Vivian Girls" by Fucked Up.
 He later contributed further guest vocals to Fucked Up's album Glass Boys.

+George Pettit also featured as Guest Vocalist in the 2011 track "Sworded Beest" by the Hard Rock Band Monster Truck (on the Brown EP), hailing from Hamilton, Ontario.

 Pettit also makes a cameo in the music video for "Surprise Surprise" by Billy Talent.